Skip to contents

 We can specify cent = "none" to remove the central tendency layer when plotting individual subject data.

-plot_dvtime(plot_data, dv_var = "ODV", col_var = "Dose (mg)", cent = "none",
+plot_dvtime(plot_data_pk, dv_var = "ODV", col_var = "Dose and Food", cent = "none",

 ylab = "Concentration (ng/mL)", log_y = TRUE,